mattermost/mattermost-handbook/contributors/join-us/github-sponsorship.md

 1. The sponsored contributor informs the program lead, by email, of their intention to leave the program.
 2. The program lead sends a request to IT to remove any applicable core contributor privileges as well as the sponsorship itself.
 Accounts Payable and the staff member who nominated the contributor are included for visibility.

-## Notes

-* The current program lead is Carrie Warner.